ppy/osu-wiki/wiki/Tournaments/TSC/2020/en.md

    - If they fail to choose in the allotted time, the map choice will pass to the other team.
 This will have no effect on the order of picks afterward.
 8. There is no restriction on map selection order and may select any available map at any time regardless of mod.
 9. On FreeMod picks, at least one player from each team must use either Hidden, Hard Rock, or both.
-10. Hidden and HardRock are allowed, but not required on Tiebreakers.
+10. Hidden and Hard Rock are allowed, but not required on Tiebreakers.
 11. Only one of each seed is allowed to play in the lobby at any given time, so each team can only have 1 A seed, 1 B seed, and 1 C seed.
 12. Once the map choice is locked in, players will have 3 minutes to ready up.
 The referee will start the match when all players are ready.
 If the 3 minute timer ends, the referee will force an `!mp start 15` command, and the match will start with whoever is in the lobby.
 13. The winner of a map is determined by which team ends with a higher score.